 Insert electrolytic capacitors but this time you will flip the board to solder these components.
 Notice you need to push the body of the electro to the maximum on the PCB :

 NOTA : Voltage regulators 78xx and 79xx are used to have a better symmetrical power supply as the DC_DC converter has a -5% difference on negative voltage.
 We tested both possibilities (within and without the additional regulators) and there is no noticeable difference.
-The easiest is to use the strap and not the regulators.
+The easiest is to use the jumper and not the regulators.

 Then solder the DC-DC 3W converter on the pin-header (keep alignement the best you can) :